metacpan/metacpan-cpan-extracted/distros/T/Text-Names-GB/README.md

 # LICENSE AND COPYRIGHT

-Copyright 2017 Nigel Horne.
+Copyright 2017-2019 Nigel Horne.

-This program is released under the following licence: GPL
+This program is released under the following licence: GPL2